Intro to Semi-Supervised Learning¶

 What is Semi-Supervised Learning¶

 Semi-supervised learning (SSL) is a machine learning approach that combines labeled and unlabeled data during training.
 Semi-supervised learning traditionally falls between unsupervised learning (no labeled training data) and supervised learning (no unlabeled training data).

 However, one can also look at semi-supervised learning as the superset of those techniques, where unsupervised learning represents semi-supervised learning with no labeled training data, and supervised learning is semi-supervised learning with no unlabeled training data.

 Semi-Supervised Learning in Masterful¶

-Finally, we have a recipe that lets you train with your existing training loop and regularization scheme.
+Second, if you want to use your existing training loop and regularization scheme, you can generate Automatic Labels using the SSL via Automatic Labeling guide.
 This is a quick way to get started with SSL.
 Use the helper function masterful.ssl.analyze_data_then_save_to to analyze your datasets and save the analysis to disk.
-Then masterful.ssl.load_from to return a tf.data.Dataset object you can pass to your training loop.
-Check out the guide here.
+Then run masterful.ssl.load_from to return a tf.data.Dataset object you can pass to your training loop.